codeyoungstown/property-snipe/README.md

 This tool keeps a local database, alongside the executable, that stores parcel_ids and owners.
 When a `sync` is ran, it checks each parcel against the Mahoning County Auditor site.
 If a new owner is detected, it will output an alert and also update the database.

+# Installation
+Head over to the releases tab and download the executable for your operating system.

 # Usage

 ## The database